TongZhou1210/cst3106_labs/lab05/README.md

 3. **Turns and Game End**
     - Each turn, the player must record a score in one available category.
+    - Each player has a maximum of **13 rounds** (one for each category).
-    - The game ends when all categories are filled or the player chooses to end early.
+    - The game ends when all categories are filled or when the player chooses to end early.
     - The game displays:
         - The **final score**
         - A message: 🎉 Congratulatory if the player beats their high score, 😢 Consolation if not.